 Design Principles and Interventions

-This module introduces you to the fundamental principles of 3D design, and builds the awareness of a design vocabulary through a series of short projects to develop skills.
+This module introduces you to the fundamental principles of 3D design, and builds the awareness of a design vocabulary through a series of exciting short projects to develop skills.
 Application of established design communication techniques will provide a basis for exploration, and the subsequent development of your own 2D and 3D design outcomes.
 You will gain an understanding of materials and associated processes within the context of specific design problems, and you will appreciate the choice of materials available to you alongside understanding how your decisions will affect your design proposals.
 The module culminates with a bespoke design project such as a student social hub.

 Exploring Design Contexts